benwzj/benwzj.github.io/_posts/2023-10-15-react-state.md

 ## Understand State in React

-### State behaves as snapshot?
+### State behaves as snapshot

-State actually “lives” in React itself outside of your function.
+States are a component’s memory.
+State actually “lives” in React itself (as if on a shelf!) outside of your function.
 When triggering a render, React calls your component, it gives you a snapshot of the state for that particular render.

 This snapshot of the UI with a fresh set of props and event handlers in its JSX, all calculated using the state values from that render!